We've all had cuts and scrapes that we can take care of at home. But what about

 Most of us think of wounds happening because of accidents.
 But even clean surgical

 incisions are wounds.
 So are places where tubes or catheters go into the body.
-Skin is the largest
+Skin is the largest organ in our

-when the skin is broken, there's a risk of germs
+the skin is broken, there's a risk of germs

 getting into the body and causing an infection.